KLayout/klayout/macbuild/ReadMe.md

 $ ./build4mac.py -r mp24 -p mp36
 ```
 3. Confirm successful build (it will take about one hour).
 4. Run 'build4mac.py' again with the same options used in 2.
 PLUS "-Y" to deploy executables and libraries under "klayout.app" bundle.
-The buddy command line tools (strm*) will also be deployed in this step.
+The buddy command-line tools (strm*) will also be deployed in this step.
 ```
 $ ./build4mac.py -r mp24 -p mp36 -Y
 ```
 * [-Y|--DEPLOY] option deploys KLayout's dylibs and executables only.
 That is, paths to other modules (Ruby, Python, and Qt5 Frameworks) remain unchanged (absolute paths in your development environment).

-5. Copy/move generated bundles ("klayout.app" and "klayout.scripts/") to your "/Applications" directory for installation.
+5. Copy/move the generated bundle ("klayout.app") to your "/Applications" directory for installation.

 ----